lithnet/access-manager-docs/docs/index.rst

 Web-based access to local admin passwords
 =================================================
-Access Manager provides a simple web-based and mobile-friendly interface for accessing local admin passwords.
+Access Manager provides a simple web-based and mobile-friendly interface for accessing local admin passwords for Windows, macOS and Linux devices.
 There's no need for admins to install custom software, or have access to AD administrative tools to access LAPS passwords.

 .. image:: images/web-request-laps.gif
    :width: 400